Picsew/picsew-gitbook/en/faq.md

 ---

-**Why does the device mockup function sometimes disappear?**

-Because the principle of adding a mockup is not cutting the original image, so only when the ratio of the stitching result is long enough, the appropriate device mockup can be added.
-The app will automatically select iPad, iPhone or iPhone X as the mockup according to the ratio of the stitching result.

----

 **Why after adding a device mockup, viewing it in the system album, the top and the bottom of the image are both cut off?**

 This is the display problem of the system album.
 Double-click the image to zoom in, then pinch to zoom out, now you can see the complete image.